iMissile/Self.Writing/Notes/DataScience_notes.md

 - [The super fast color schemes generator!](https://coolors.co/).
 Create the perfect palette or get inspired by thousands of beautiful color schemes.
 - [tomasokal/rtist](https://github.com/tomasokal/rtist).
 Color palettes from famous artists and paintings.
 - COOL! [tmaptools::palette_explorer() is kind of fun #rstats](https://twitter.com/sharon000/status/1310757369798955008?s=20). `tmaptools::palette_explorer()`
+- [palette2vec](https://emilhvitfeldt.github.io/palette2vec/).
+The goal of palette2vec is to help you explore color palettes more easily in R